CIUK/Front_End_Task/Readme.md

 ## Frontend task

-Use http://www.splashbase.co/api/v1/images/search?query=forest api to search for images display thumbnails and show image in modal than click on thumbnails.
+Use http://www.splashbase.co/api/v1/images/search?query=forest api to search for images, display thumbnails and show image in modal when clicked on thumbnails.

 ### JS libraries to use: